muhammadgul/scripts/README.md

 # Clone the analyzer,
  git clone https://github.com/muhammadgul/scripts.git

+# (Expert only, works only on my local machine) combine xlsx files:
+ python combine_excel_files.py

-# For a specific Ring/Wheel, use,
+# For a specific Ring/Wheel, with 2016 data use,
  python working_atRing_level_script.py W+2_RB1

+# For a specific Ring/Wheel, with 2016 data use,
+ python working_atRing_level_script_2018data.py W+2_RB1

-# For full CMS RPCs, run,
+# For full CMS RPCs, run (only 2018data),
 ./run_full_cms_rpc.sh

 #The output will be written in chambersPlots directory and a combine pdf will be produced named as combine_plots.pdf